Alfred Kubin: The Other Side

-Nazi-looted art
+The Other Side influenced a number of Austrian and German writers, notably Ernst Jünger, Thomas Mann, Franz Kafka, Joseph Roth, Hermann Kasack and Christoph Ransmayr.
+It has achieved cult status, receiving praise from Jeff VanderMeer and other writers.

+Drawings sold under duress

 In 2016, the Städtische Galerie im Lenbachhaus Munich restituted, to the heirs of Max and Hertha Morgenstern, 16 drawings by Kubin which had been sold under duress in Vienna in July 1938 as a result of Nazi persecution of Jews following Austria's Anschluss with Nazi Germany.
 Lenbachhaus had acquired them from Kurt Otte, a Kubin collector in Hamburg in 1971.